thilankam/Quantum4ClimateChange/README.md

 # Quantum4ClimateChange
 Using NASA Earth Observational data on classification task using IBM Quantum Computer.

+### Abstract—
-Abstract—Climate change refers to significant and long-term alterations in the Earth’s climate patterns, typically resulting from human activities that increase greenhouse gas emissions.
+Climate change refers to significant and long-term alterations in the Earth’s climate patterns, typically resulting from human activities that increase greenhouse gas emissions.
 Addressing climate change is not merely an option but a